Why HybridOps?

 Each answer is baked into the execution model — not configured per team.

 HybridOps profiles encode cost policy alongside operational defaults.
-Steady-state workloads run on-prem at hardware cost.
-Cloud capacity spins up for DR failover and burst — billed only when active.
+Steady-state workloads run where they are cheapest to keep alive.
+Cloud capacity is activated for failover, managed standby, or burst only when the policy and signal path says it should be.

 Every operation in HybridOps is expressed as a Module — a declarative intent contract that specifies what should be deployed, not how.
 The Driver handles execution.
 The Pack contains the actual Terraform or Ansible plan.

 Module (what) → Driver (how to execute) → Profile (policy and defaults) → Pack (the tool plan).
 Every run follows this chain.
-Every run produces evidence.
+That is what keeps execution stable even when environments and tool surfaces change.

 The execution model